jrpool/learning-os-software/day-one/README.md

 ## Getting Started

 Please keep in mind that, from time to time, this guide may become outdated.
-If you notice that it _has_ become outdated, please check out this repository, fix it, and submit a pull request.
+If you notice that it _has_ become outdated, please [fork this repository, fix it, and submit a pull request](https://github.com/LearnersGuild/learning-os-software/blob/master/appendix/how-to-modify.md).
 You'll be saving every person after you time if you do this. **Be a hero.** 💪

 ### 1. Read This Guide in Its Entirety